Workflows that get followed

 4. No bureaucracy creep: Approvals where necessary, not everywhere.

-Where workflows must live
+Where workflows probably live

 • Ticketing systems (Jira, ServiceNow, RTIR)